-Our 2018 preliminary budget is programmed with increased revenues due to increased Federal / State aid for projects and the increased MTF allocation.
+Our 2019 preliminary budget is programmed with increased revenues due to the increased MTF allocation and the 2018 millage proceeds.

 The Board realizes, and the reader should understand that there are not sufficient funds available to repair and/or rebuild every road and bridge in Ionia County's transportation system; therefore, the Board attempts to spend the public's money wisely and equitably and in the best interest of the motoring public and the citizens of Ionia County.